kekse1/scripts/README.md

 ### [`sync`.sh](sh/sync.sh)
-Another helping hand which became required since I'm managing some archive on my server, which needs to be synchronized with an (windows) USB stick.
+Another helping hand which became required since I'm managing some archive on my server, which needs to be synchronized with an SB stick (using `crontab`, ..).

 > **Warning**
 > PLEASE CHECK the **FIRST BOTH** configuration parts, relatively on top of the file..